Skip to content

 household_promotion Loosen an existing household's pattern (e.g. "0 0 2 0"">=0 >=0 2 0") so it can accept new categories.

-household_overflow "Final desperation" round — distribute all remaining people across listed target_patterns weighted by pattern_bias.
+household_overflow The final desperation round.
+Distributes all remaining people across the listed target_patterns, weighted by pattern_bias.

 venue Send eligible people to communal residences (boarding schools, care homes, student dorms).
 Uses attribute_aware allocation that respects the age/sex slot capacities defined in venues_config.yaml.

-The default sequence ships in six broad phases.
+The default sequence ships in seven broad phases.
 This is what currently runs:

 Phase Steps (in order) Purpose